Your apt:21 Cambridge Ave (basement) Toronto, ON CANADA M4K 2L2

 Silvercity – at Yonge and Eglinton Sts. (exit at Eglinton subway station) AMC – on northeast corner of Yonge and Dundas St. across from the Eaton Centre or right where you get off the 505 streetcar that leaves from the Broadview subway station.

 For information on current events/attractions in the city, visit www.toronto.com

 Statutory Holidays: (gov’t. offices, schools, most stores closed, except for the Eaton Centre.
 TTC on holiday (slower) schedule

 Labour Day - first Monday of Sept.
 Thanksgiving Day - second Monday of October Christmas Day & Boxing Day - Dec.
 25 & Dec.
-26, every year New Year’s Day – each Jan.
-1 Family Day – 3rd Monday of February Easter – Good Friday & Easter Sunday (varies from year-to-year - usually March or April) (Queen) Victoria Day - 3rd Monday of May Canada Day - July 1 every year Civic Holiday - first Monday in August
+26 New Year’s Day – each Jan.
+1 Family Day – 3rd Monday of February Easter – Good Friday & Easter Sunday (varies from year to year - usually March or April) (Queen) Victoria Day - 3rd Monday of May Canada Day - July 1 Civic Holiday - first Monday in August